DRDADAKING/tank-3d-game-/README.md

 Make a Battle Game for Web and Mobile
-I'm building a 3D tank battle game using Unity Learn to improve my game development skills.
-Throughout this project, I'll learn how to create player controls, tank movement, shooting mechanics, physics, camera systems, UI, sound effects, and game logic.
-I'll also explore how to optimize and deploy the game for both web and mobile platforms.
-My goal is to understand the Unity workflow by building a complete, playable game while gaining hands-on experience with real game development concepts.
+🎮 About the Project

+This project is part of the Unity Learn pathway.
+The goal is to build a 3D tank battle game while learning the fundamentals of Unity game development.
+Throughout the project, I will create a playable game featuring tank movement, shooting mechanics, physics, camera controls, UI, and sound effects.
+Objectives

+🚀Learn the Unity Editor and workflow.
+Implement player movement and controls.
+Create shooting and combat mechanics.
+Use Unity's physics system.
+Design a simple user interface.
+Optimize the game for web and mobile platforms.
+Gain hands-on experience by completing a full game project.
+📌 Current Status

+🚧 In Progress

+I'm following the Unity Learn course step by step while experimenting with features on my own to better understand how everything works.

+🎯 Goal

+By the end of this project, I aim to have a fully playable tank battle game that runs smoothly on both web browsers and mobile devices.